 - The heroes of the spinoff Future Foundation wear primarily white uniforms with some black as the secondary color.
 For example, Spider-Man used a white variation of his costume with black lenses and chest spider-symbol when he temporarily joined the team.

 - All the Green Lantern heroes wear similar green and black costumes, which are extensions of the rings themselves.
+The same goes for the six corps based on the rest of the emotional spectrum, who likewise wear costumes in their emotion's colour with a distinctive circle-based Chest Insignia.

 - New Mutants: The original team wore the old X-Men uniform, before getting their own costumes.
 In the New X-Men era, the team started off with yellow and white outfits, mostly with a yellow upper torso with a blue X-Men logo in the centre, and a larger yellow X on the lower torso, before moving to the classic uniform in New X-Men: Academy X. Other "squads" of the Xavier Institute student body had their own uniforms, most notably their rivals, the Hellions, who wore red and white.

 - In Runaways (Rainbow Rowell), the original J-Team all wore matching outfits.
-When the original 60's-style costumes went out of style, the team started using more individual costumes.
+When the original '60s-style costumes went out of style, the team started using more individual costumes.

-- In Shazam!-related comics, the Marvel/Shazam family all wear bodysuits with golden belts, boots and cuffs and the iconic golden thunderbolt Chest Insignia.
+- In Shazam!-related comics, the Marvel/Shazam family all wear bodysuits with golden belts, boots and cuffs, and the iconic golden thunderbolt Chest Insignia.
 They are also Color-Coded for Your Convenience, with Billy and Mary wearing red (in some incarnations Mary wears white), Freddy wearing blue, and later characters Paco wearing green, Eugene wearing grey, and Darla wearing purple.
-Mary's costume is also distiguished by having a skirt.
+Mary's costume is also distinguished by having a skirt.

 - In The Terrifics, Plastic Man changes his outfit to white and black to match Mr. Terrific after they become a team.
 In Phantom Girl's case, she is already wearing white and black, while Metamorpho doesn't bother because of his shapeshifter powers.